 Hello.
 Welcome to Cry Wild.
 This website seeks to celebrate, explore and engender the kind of all-senses engaged curiosity and wonder that informed the late R.D.
 Lawrence’s wildlife writing, conservation and educational work.

 Cry Wild’s Books section may prove of particular use and interest to those new to R.D.
 Lawrence’s nature writing.
 An ever ongoing creation, it is still working to incorporate the more than 30 books Lawrence wrote over the course of about 30 years.
 Published in 26 countries and translated into 15 languages, a number of these books became best sellers and garnered prestigious awards, mostly because of Lawrence’s very human and companionable voice.

-Because, no matter how remote the patch of woods or waterways he explored, how uncommon or rare the animals he encountered or how long ago he left his tracks in the snow, Lawrence’s generous and clear voice is as relatable and relevant as ever, helping us center ourselves in the wilderness, inviting us to share in the discoveries he made.
+Because, no matter how remote the patch of woods or waterways he explored, how common or rare the animals he encountered or how long ago he left his tracks in the snow, Lawrence’s generous and clear voice is as relatable and relevant as ever, helping us center ourselves in the wilderness, inviting us to share in the discoveries he made.

-To be clear, as this website is being crafted in a time of Pandemic and Climate Disruption, there is a timeless currency to the late author’s writing that invites us to consider a different way of living – a respectful way born of actually and fully paying attention to the environment, to being fully alive to our surroundings and the life playing out all around us.
+To be clear, as this website is being crafted in a time of Pandemic and Climate Disruption, there is a timeless currency to the late author’s writing that invites us to consider a different way of living – a respectful way born of actually paying attention to the environment, to being fully alive to our surroundings and the life playing out all around us.